-Peroxyacetic acid is the combination of two important and versatile compounds; Hydrogen peroxide and Acetic acid.
+Peroxyacetic acid is the combination of two important and versatile compounds: hydrogen peroxide and acetic acid.
 The two chemicals combine to form a new compound, peroxyacetic acid.
-This is an equilibrium reaction where over a period of hours, peroxyacetic acid is formed in-situ by assuming elements of both hydrogen peroxide and acetic acid to form the new compound represented chemically below.
+This is an equilibrium reaction where over a period of hours, peroxyacetic acid is formed in situ by assuming elements of both reagents to form the new compound.

-BioSafe Systems has three manufacturing locations for our peroxyacetic acid products located in Coldwater, MI; Cairo, Georgia; and Sparks, NV.
-These strategically located facilities allow us to better service our diverse customers and their applications.
-Our manufacturing processes are state-of-the-art and are designed to produce required PAA concentrations, pass rigorous QA/QC checks and fill any size container our customers may require.
+BioSafe Systems manufactures our peroxyacetic acid products in three locations around the United States: Coldwater, MI; Cairo, Georgia; and Sparks, NV.
+These strategically located facilities allow us to better serve our diverse customers and their applications.
+Our manufacturing processes are state-of-the-art and designed to produce required PAA concentrations, pass rigorous QA/QC checks and fill any size container our customers may require.

-BioSafe Systems is capable of supply and installing bulk tanks for our peroxyacetic acid products at your facility.
-In many cases, we also are able to make deliveries to your facilities in order to keep bulk storage tanks filled per your specifications.
-Our remote telemetry allows BioSafe Systems to monitor all bulk storage in real-time, helping to project and predict when the next delivery should be made.
+BioSafe Systems is capable of supplying and installing bulk tanks for our peroxyacetic acid products at your facility.
+In many cases, we can also deliver to your facilities in order to keep bulk storage tanks filled per your specifications.
+Our remote telemetry allows BioSafe Systems to monitor all bulk storage in real time, helping predict when the next delivery should be made.

 Not all peroxyacetic acid is the same

-Since peroxyacetic acid is an equilibrium product, it can be formulated to have greater or less concentrations of hydrogen peroxide or acetic acid; it’s important to note however, that the equilibrium product will still contain a set amount of PAA.
+Since peroxyacetic acid is an equilibrium product, it can be formulated to have varying concentrations of hydrogen peroxide or acetic acid; it’s important to note however, that the equilibrium product will still contain a measured amount of PAA.
 Therefore, many different characteristics can be produced.
-For example, some FDA formulated products have very high levels of acid and reduced levels of hydrogen peroxide; which reduce the possibility of hydrogen peroxide to discolor the skin of either meat or poultry carcasses that are being treated.
+For example, some FDA formulated products have very high levels of acid and lower levels of hydrogen peroxide; which reduce the possibility of discoloring the skin of either meat or poultry carcasses that are being treated.

-Conversely, other formulations may have a higher percentage of hydrogen peroxide in their formulations that inactivate various microorganisms such as yeast and molds than higher acid formulations.
+Conversely, other formulations may have a higher percentage of hydrogen peroxide that arrest various microorganisms like yeast and molds.

-Furthermore, Each BioSafe Systems product and formulation have a role to play and are formulated specifically for the application.
-Our 2% OxiDate® 2.0 PAA product has been formulated to be applied to plants and is very effective on bacterial and fungal disease and plant pathogens The higher peroxide content is particularly effective in yeast and molds that cause plant spoilage.
+Furthermore, Each BioSafe Systems product and formulation has a role to play in specific applications.
+Our 2% OxiDate® 2.0 PAA product is formulated for applications to plants and is very effective on bacterial and fungal disease and plant pathogens.
+The higher peroxide content is particularly helpful in controlling yeast and molds that cause plant spoilage.

-SaniDate® 5.0 is specifically formulated to be broad-spectrum against both plant pathogens as well as human and animal health pathogens and viruses.
-This product has a higher percentage of organic acids enabling it to have a wide range of efficacy.
-Our 12% SaniDate 12.0 product is very well suited for irrigation water treatment for large volume of water.
-SaniDate 15.0 is a higher concentration than SaniDate 5.0 and is more suited for large volume applications that may be found in large, food and beverage processing applications.
-BioSafe Systems even has consumer type products that have less than 1% peroxyacetic acid, and are useful in and around the home.
+SaniDate® 5.0 is specifically formulated for broad-spectrum use against plant pathogens, human and animal health pathogens and viruses.
+This product has a higher percentage of organic acids equipping it for a wide range of efficacy.
+Our 12% SaniDate 12.0 product is very well suited for large volume irrigation water treatment.
+SaniDate 15.0 has a higher concentration than SaniDate 5.0 and is often utilized in full-scale large applications like food and beverage processing operations.
+BioSafe Systems also has retail consumer products that use less than 1% peroxyacetic acid and have practical employment around the home.

 In addition, not all peroxyacetic acid products are the same.
-BioSafe systems products have all been formulated to be as chemically stable as possible and have passed the US EPA standards test for product stability and have shown to loose less than 1% of their active ingredient over a one-year period of time.
+BioSafe systems’ specially formulated products have all passed the US EPA standards test for product stability and lose less than 1% of their active ingredient over a one-year period of time.
 Stability matters.

 Are BioSafe systems peroxyacetic acid products organic approved for organic production?